 While working on the project, I challenged myself to meet this goal: Answer the question “Can I get to my destination on this train?” in under 5 seconds.

-A natural starting point was thinking about the map of the full system, which immediately and clearly failed to meet that goal:
+A natural starting point was thinking about the map of the full system, which fails to meet that goal:

 There’s a time and place for both a geographic map and a simplified diagram of service, and I felt that these on-platform displays were definitely a case for a diagram.